harrybergin24/harrybergin24/README.md

 Are there any pairs which are not correlated to a index to boost returns and lower volatility?

 Is there a way of weighting the pairs to boost returns?
-Possibly weighting by P-Value.